Deathnerd/cookie.js/README.md

 ```
 and that's it! cookie.js will either fetch an existing cookie or create a blank one

+##Issues
+cookie.js currently only works for blank cookies and cookies it creates.
+It does not play nice with things like PHP session cookies as far as I know.
+This is the next thing I plan on correcting

+##Todo
+* Make it play nice with things like session cookies

 ##Thanks
 Special thanks to dkraczkowski for making javascript class creation easy with [js.class](https://github.com/dkraczkowski/js.class)